This section describes how to deploy a new Neo4j Causal Cluster.

-When the addresses of the other cluster members are known they can be listed explicitly.
+If the addresses of the other cluster members are known upfront, they can be listed explicitly.

 We use the default

-causal_clustering.discovery_type=LIST and hard code the addresses in the configuration of each machine, for example
+causal_clustering.discovery_type=LIST and hard code the addresses in the configuration of each machine.

-There are two DNS based mechanisms that can be used to get the addresses of Core cluster members for discovery.
+The following DNS-based mechanisms can be used to get the addresses of Core Cluster members for discovery:

 With this configuration, the initial discovery members will be resolved from DNS A records to find the IP addresses to contact.

-causal_clustering.initial_discovery_members should be set to a single domain name and the port of the discovery service, for example
+causal_clustering.initial_discovery_members should be set to a single domain name and the port of the discovery service.

 The domain name should return an A record for every Core member when a DNS lookup is performed.

-Each A record returned by DNS should contain the IP address of the Core member.
+Each A record returned by DNS should contain the IP address of the Core Server.

 The configured Core Server will use all the IP addresses from the A records to join or form a cluster.

 If this is not possible, consider using the discovery type

-causal_clustering.initial_discovery_members should be set to a single domain name and the port set to 0, for example
+causal_clustering.initial_discovery_membersshould be set to a single domain name and the port set to

 causal_clustering.initial_discovery_members=cluster01.example.com:0.
 The domain name should return a single SRV record when a DNS lookup is performed.
 The SRV record returned by DNS should contain the IP address or hostname, and the discovery port, for the Core Servers to be discovered.
 The configured Core Server will use all the addresses from the SRV record to join or form a cluster.